lohjine/opencaptcha/concepts.md

 ### Why it works

-Even with the execution of Javascript, it is not obvious to the bot that which button has to be pressed to solve the CAPTCHA.
+Even with the execution of Javascript, it is not obvious to the bot as to which button has to be pressed to solve the CAPTCHA.

 ### When it doesn't work